+Engineering Drawing

+- 1. Introduction

-Engineering Drawing: Introduction, Orthographic Projection: First angle and third angle projection system, Isometric Projections, Auxiliary Projections, Perspective Projections, Introduction to Mechanical Drawing, Sketching engineering objects, Sections, dimensions and tolerances.
+- 2. Orthographic Projection: First angle and third angle projection system

+- 3. Isometric Projections

+- 4. Auxiliary Projections

+- 5. Perspective Projections

+- 6. Introduction to Mechanical Drawing

+- 7. Sketching engineering objects

+- 8. Sections, dimensions and tolerances

+AutoCAD

-AutoCAD: Management of screen menus commands, Introduction to drawing entities, Co-ordinate systems: Cartesian, polar and relative coordinates, drawing limits, units of measurement and scale, layering: organizing and maintaining the integrity of drawings, Design of prototype drawings as templates, Editing/modifying drawing entities: selection of objects, object snap modes, editing commands, dimensioning: use of annotations, dimension types, properties and placement, adding text to drawing
+- 1. Management of screen menus commands - 2.
+Introduction to drawing entities - 3.
+Co-ordinate systems: Cartesian, polar and relative coordinates - 4.
+Drawing limits, units of measurement and scale - 5.
+Layering: organizing and maintaining the integrity of drawings - 6.
+Design of prototype drawings as templates. - 7.
+Editing/modifying drawing entities: selection of objects, object snap modes, editing commands, - 8.
+Dimensioning: use of annotations, dimension types, properties and placement, adding text to drawing

-Micro Projects / Assignments
+Micro Projects /Assignments:

 - 1. Completing the views Identification and drawing of missing lines in the projection of objects - 2.
 Missing views using two views to draw the projection of the object in the third view, primarily restricting to Elevation, Plan and Profile views - 3.
 Projects related to orthographic and isometric projections - a.
 Using wax blocks or soap bars to develop three dimensional object from given orthographic projections - b.
 Using wax blocks or soap bars to develop three dimensional object, section it and color the section - c.
-Use of AUTOCAD as a complementary tool for drawing the projections of the objects created in (1) and (2). - 4.
-Develop the lateral surface of different objects involving individual or a combination of solids like Prism, Cone, Pyramid, Cylinder, Sphere etc. - 5.
-To draw the detailed and assembly drawings of simple engineering objects/systems with due sectioning (where ever required) along with bill of materials. e.g. Rivet joints, simple bearing, wooden joints, two plates connected with nut and bolt etc.
+Use of AUTOCAD as a complementary tool for drawing the projections of the objects created in (1) and (2).

+- 4. Develop the lateral surface of different objects involving individual or a combination of solids like Prism, Cone, Pyramid, Cylinder, Sphere etc. - To draw the detailed and assembly drawings of simple engineering objects/systems with due sectioning (where ever required) along with bill of materials. e.g. Rivet joints, simple bearing, wooden joints, Two plates connected with nut and bolt etc.

-On completion of this course, the students will be able to
+Upon completion of this module, students will be able to:

-- 1. Creatively comprehend geometrical details of common engineering objects - 2.
-Draw dimensioned orthographic and isometric projections of simple engineering objects.

-- 3. Interpret the meaning and intent of toleranced dimensions and geometric tolerance symbolism; - 4.
-Create the engineering drawings for simple engineering objects using autocad - 5.
-Manage screen menus and commands using autocad - 6.
-Operate data entry modes and define drawings geometrically in terms of cartesian, polar and relative coordinates in autocad - 7.
-Create and edit drawings making selections of objects, discriminating by layering and using entities, object snap modes, editing commands, angles and displacements using AutoCAD
+- 1. creatively comprehend geometrical details of common engineering objects - 2. draw dimensioned orthographic and isometric projections of simple engineering objects - 3. draw sectional views of simple engineering objects. - 4. interpret the meaning and intent of toleranced dimensions and geometric tolerance symbolism - 5. create and edit dimensioned drawings of simple engineering objects using AutoCAD - 6. organize drawing objects using layers and setting up of templates in AutoCAD